Lab Alumni

 Rhys_FB

 • Alicia Dimovski (Honours 2016) – Mitigating the ecological impacts of artificial lighting in the highly synchronous breeding Tammar wallaby.
-Supervised by Kylie Robert (La Trobe) Alicia is currently a PhD candidate at La Trobe
+Supervised by Kylie Robert (La Trobe)- Alicia went on to a PhD and is currently working in Kerry Fanson’s lab

 Alicia

-• Melissa Walker (Honours 2016) – Dietary energetics in Gould’s wattled bats.
-Supervised by Kylie Robert (La Trobe) & Steve Griffiths (La Trobe) Melissa is currently a PhD candidate at Western Sydney University
+• Dr Melissa Walker (Honours 2016) – Dietary energetics in Gould’s wattled bats.
+Supervised by Kylie Robert (La Trobe) & Steve Griffiths (La Trobe) – Melissa gained her PhD from Western Sydney University in 2023 and currently working as a Lecturer and Academic Advisor of the Diploma of Health Science at La Trobe College

 melissa.jpg